khushi-411/learnings/research_papers/09_pytorch.md

 1. **Asynchronous dataflow**
 2. **Memory management**
     - In experiments, initially, CUDA memory management functions like (cudaMalloc and cudaFree) slow down the execution by blocking the CPU thread, hence lowering the utilization of the GPU.
-    - This effect disappears in further iterations as PyTorch caching memory allocator starts reusing previously allocated regions.
+    - This effect disappears in further iterations as PyTorch's caching memory allocator starts reusing previously allocated regions.
 3. **Benchmarks**

 <div align= "center">